Ananya2001-an/API-bot/README.md

 Every command will start with a slash (`/`) and is integrated into Discord Slash commands.

+- `/api-bot` - gives a brief intro about the bot.

-- `/help` - to see all available commands and understand the bot's usage.
+- `/commands` - to get all available commands.

 - `/tenor-gif` - query the Tenor API to get gifs.

-- `/dall-e` - query the DALL-E API to generate images based on text prompt.
+- `/dall-e image-generation` - query the DALL-E API to generate images based on text prompt.

+- `/dall-e text-completion` - query the DALL-E API to get text completion based on text prompt.

 ### 🕹️ Using the Bot: